stubs/stubs.github.io/_posts/2017-04-10-Virtualenv.md

 to go with a name other than "env" it will show up instead of "env").

 As an additional sanity check you can `pip list` once the virtualenv is activated.
-If you had any pip packages installed gloablly you should not see them in the pip list output from within this virtual environment....because this is an isolated work environment!
+If you had any pip packages installed globally you should not see them in the pip list output from within this virtual environment....because this is an isolated work environment!
 Now you can pip install any packages/modules you need for your new python program and it there will be no worries about whether or not they will cause any kind